 A true advantage of arbitration is that once the hearing date(s) is chosen (and we allow counsel and the parties to select it/them), this will be the only matter set and counsel only will have to prepare for trial once.
 And so the date of the Arbitration Hearing is only set after consultation with the parties and their counsel.
 Because everyone has committed to that date(s) early on, the hearing date(s) will ordinarily be changed only for good cause shown.
 Even then, I may require that all parties agree in writing to a postponement (note well that I said parties and not counsel).
-See Rule R-28, AAA Commercial Rules.
+That is what Rule R-30, AAA Commercial Rules, requires.
 A telephonic hearing is nearly always held, and selection of a new date(s) for the hearing will always be first on the agenda.
-Please confer with the other parties and be prepared to discuss (1) when this case will be ready for hearing, (2) the number of days reasonably anticipated to be necessary for the hearing (including opening statement and closing argument), and (3) your availability for a hearing during the 30 day period surrounding the time when this case is anticipated to be ready for hearing.
+Please confer with the other parties and be prepared to discuss (1) when this case will be ready for hearing, (2) the number of days reasonably anticipated to be necessary for the hearing during the 30 day period surrounding the time when this case is anticipated to be ready for hearing.
 Counsel should have their calendars readily available at the preliminary hearing.